 How Should You File Your Taxes?

 - Do you have enough time?
 A 2012 report by the IRS found that taxes take around 16 hours to prepare and file on average.
-Tax preparers can file for you, and will have knowledge to avoid filing errors that could cause you to lose money.
+Tax preparers can file for you and will have the knowledge to avoid filing errors that could cause you to lose money.
 However, preparers are not free.

 - Who do you work for?
 What kind of form you will need to file is determined by your employment status.
 Independent contractors, employees, and business owners will have to file different tax forms.